Video metadata support

 #813: Disabled some debug messages (temporary measure, just to avoid cluttering the video test output).

-#3 Updated by Andreas Huggel over 5 years ago
+#3 Updated by Andreas Huggel almost 6 years ago

 KDE has been accepted as a mentoring organization for GSoC 2012 so this project is real!
 Looking forward to your proposals!

-#5 Updated by Phil Harvey about 5 years ago
+#5 Updated by Phil Harvey almost 6 years ago

 I feel sorry for the poor soul assigned to this task.
 Video metadata is a real hairball.